agentshark007/HTG-PayaLabs-Game/README.md

    ```

 `pgiud` version `1.1` is included in the repository, so you do not need to install it separately.

-# PayaLabs Game

-## Description

-PayaLabs Game is an early prototype and technical demo inspired by Greek mythology.
-It uses a small, custom graphics/input module built on top of Pygame and currently renders a static test scene with sample text and custom fonts.

 ## Notes